 Many of these movies are available to watch through common video streaming services like Netflix or HBO Max.
 However, some of these movies can only be watched as a rental on sites like YouTube, Vudu, Redbox, or Apple TV.
-Becauyse they aren’t all available on a single place (and as everyone has a different combination of video streaming services available to them), we have provided a link to JustWatch for each, which lists every platform the movie can be streamed or rented on, so you can find what works for you.
+Because they aren’t all available on a single place (and since everyone has a different combination of video streaming services available to them), we have provided a link to JustWatch for each.
+The site lists every platform the movie can be streamed or rented on, so you can quickly find the best option that works for you.

-It’s worth briefly mentioning that most of these movies are genuinely scary and may contain content that some may find offensive or triggering.
+It’s worth briefly mentioning that most of these movies are genuinely scary and likely contain content that some may find offensive, overwhelming, or triggering.

 1. A Nightmare on Elm Street